-Field Description sh_flags Combination of the following flags: SHF_WRITE (1) contains writable data SHF_ALLOC (2) contains allocated data SHF_EXECINSTR (4) contains executable instructions sh_addr Address of the section if the section is to be loaded into memory. sh_offset File offset to the raw data of the section; note that the SHT_NOBITS sections does not have any raw data since it will be initialized by the operating system. sh_size Size of the section; an SHT_NOBITS section may have a non-zero size even though it does not occupy any space in the file. sh_link Link to the index of another sect other section header: SHT_COMDAT section with which this section should be combined SHT_RELA the symbol table SHT_NOBITS section with which this section should be combined SHT_PROGBITS section with which this section should be combined SHT_SYMTAB the string table sh_info Contains the following information: SHT_RELA the section to which the relocation applies SHT_SYMTAB index of the first non-local symbol sh_addralign Alignment requirement of the section. sh_entsize Size for each entry in sections that contains fixed-sized entries, such as symbol tables.
+Field Description sh_flags Combination of the following flags: SHF_WRITE (1) contains writable data SHF_ALLOC (2) contains allocated data SHF_EXECINSTR (4) contains executable instructions sh_addr Address of the section if the section is to be loaded into memory. sh_offset ata of the section; note that the SHT_NOBITS any raw data since it will be initialized by the sh_size Size of the section; an SHT_NOBITS section may have a non-zero size even though it does not occupy any space in the file. sh_link Link to the index of an other section header: SHT_COMDAT section with which this section should be combined SHT_RELA the symbol table SHT_NOBITS section with which this section should be combined SHT_PROGBITS section with which this section should be combined SHT_SYMTAB the string table sh_info Contains the following information: SHT_RELA the section to which the relocation applies SHT_SYMTAB index of the first non-local symbol sh_addralign Alignment requirement of the section. sh_entsize Size for each entry in sections that contains fixed-sized entries, such as symbol tables.

-The following table shows the correspondence between the type-spec as defined on 416 and the ELF section type and flags assigned to the output section.
+The following table shows the correspondence between the type-spec as defined on 422 and the ELF section type and flags assigned to the output section.